 Colorectal cancer affects men and women of all racial and ethnic groups.
 For people of average risk, screenings should begin at aged 45; earlier if there is a family history of colorectal cancer or polyps.

-“In this country, colon cancer is the second leading cause of cancer death, but it doesn't have to be,” said Dr. Stein, emphasizing the importance of detecting cancers early.
-“With the screenings, we can find polyps, or abnormal growths, before they turn into cancer.
+“In this country, colon cancer is the second leading cause of cancer death, but it doesn't have to be,” said Gastroenterologist Dr. David Stein, who is also regional chief of surgery for MedStar Health.
+Emphasizing the importance of detecting cancers early, he added, “With the screenings we can find polyps or abnormal growths before they turn into cancer.
 Treatments are most effective in early stages of cancer.”

 To schedule your colonoscopy at any MedStar Health hospital, call 443-777-2475.